memiah/sendgrid-eventkit-lambda-mongodb/README.md

 ## Motivation

-Provision a Lambda based relay script that will consume SendGrid webhook endpoints and relay them to MongoDBAtlas.
-Also included as part of the microservice is information
+Provision a Lambda based relay script that will, self test, self deploy and consume SendGrid webhook endpoints and relay them to Mongodb's Atlas cloud service.
+Also included as part of the microservice is information on how to setup the AWS IAM policies with the least permissive [policy](.iam.md#example-policy) possible.
+The service is deployable using the Travis github hooks and will automatically test with local integrations of NodeJS and MongoDB that are stored within the docker containers.
-Lambda function using Node.js to accept events from SendGrid and insert into Mongo store.

 ## Local Development via Docker with Mapped volumes
+The folder ./.docker folder contains the dev containers as well as the travis production containers. [**.env.example**](#process) must be populated when running in development as per the process below.

 ### Local Dependancies
 1. Docker